Yordan Alvarez Player Props: Astros vs. Mariners

 Mariners Pitching Rankings

-- The pitching staff for the Mariners has a collective 8.9 K/9, which ranks 14th in MLB.
+- The Mariners pitching staff is 12th in MLB with a collective nine strikeouts per nine innings.

-- The Mariners' 3.48 team ERA ranks fifth across all league pitching staffs.
+- The Mariners have the sixth-ranked team ERA across all league pitching staffs (3.55).

-- Mariners pitchers combine to allow the second-fewest home runs in baseball (22 total, 0.7 per game).
+- The Mariners give up the second-fewest home runs in baseball (24 total, 0.8 per game).

-- His last appearance came on Friday, April 28 against the Toronto Blue Jays, when the righty went five innings, surrendering two earned runs while giving up six hits.
+- The left-hander's most recent appearance was on Sunday against the Toronto Blue Jays, when he threw three innings, surrendering five earned runs while giving up eight hits.

+- The 31-year-old has amassed an ERA of 4.74, with 6.9 strikeouts per nine innings, in five games this season.
+Opponents are batting .286 against him.

 © 2023 Data Skrive.
 All rights reserved.